Q-groupoids and their cohomology: Introduction

 \section{Introduction}

-$\LA$-groupoids were introduced by Mackenzie \cite{mac:dblie1, mac:dblie2} as the intermediate objects between double Lie groupoids and double Lie algebroids.
-An $\LA$-groupoid is a groupoid object in the category of Lie algebroids.
-A more concrete definition is that an $\LA$-groupoid is a square
+Mackenzie \cite{mac:dblie1, mac:dblie2} introduced $\LA$-groupoids as the intermediate objects between double Lie groupoids and double Lie algebroids.
+An $\LA$-groupoid is essentially a groupoid object in the category of Lie algebroids.
+Examples include the tangent prolongation groupoid